Semantics

 </div>

-- To make the columns actually responsive we would need a
+- To make the columns work responsively we would need a

 fs3large

-class etc. This means using a naming convention that recreates language constructs already found and standardised in CSS. - At certain break points, the classes are misleading and redundant.
-For example
+class which means creating a naming convention that recreates language constructs already provided by CSS - At certain break points, the classes are misleading and redundant—for example

 .clearfix